Architecture

 The flow

-Three kinds of attestation feed a candidate binding for an output: a GitHub Actions build (its provenance proven by an OIDC token), an owner's local push with vega push (kept in that owner's own namespace), and Vega's own independent reproduction.
-A build is signed into the globally-trusted shared cache only after it clears the promotion gates: distinct builders agree on the same output, Vega's independent rebuild matches, a settling window passes, the path is in demand, and it is fresh and not revoked.
+Two kinds of attestation feed a candidate binding for an output: independent GitHub Actions builds (provenance proven by an OIDC token) and Vega's own independent reproduction.
+An owner's local push with vega push stays in that owner's own namespace and never feeds the candidate.
+A build is signed into the globally-trusted shared cache only after it clears the promotion gates: distinct owners agree on the same output, a trusted Vega rebuild matches, a settling window passes, and it is fresh and not revoked.

 Every attestation and every signed binding is recorded in the public, append-only RFC 9162 Merkle transparency log.
 A consumer does not have to trust Vega: they check an inclusion proof against a signed tree head and re-derive the NAR hash to confirm the bytes match what was attested.